kickstartcoding/heroku-getting-started/README.md

 * Whenever Heroku receives code from us via a `git push`, they will then try to run that code on their servers, and expose it to the world.

+## Python project

+For this tutorial, this very repo contains an example Django project you can launch!
+Go ahead and `git clone` this repo, to use it as your example Django project to launch.

+> [**Already have a Django project?** If you started it using
+> `django-admin startproject`, then follow this
+> guide instead.](./django_admin_start_project_guide.md)

 ## Creating a new Heroku app

 Every time you want to launch a brand new Python project, you will need to create a new Heroku app for it.
 These are the steps to both create a new heroku app, and link your git repo to it.

-**NOTE:** For this tutorial, this repo contains an example Django project you can launch!
-Feel free to `git clone` this repo, and use it as your example Django project to launch.

 1. Go to the directory of your project.
     - Ensure your project has a `Procfile`.
 If you are using this example